 Children benefit most from systemic, cumulative, and explicit instruction in order to learn how to read.
 Unfortunately, many teachers aren’t adequately trained in understanding and identifying the warning signs of dyslexia, as well as effective interventions to support students with dyslexia.
 This means countless students are not getting the support they need to be successful.

 Every child can learn how to read with the right instruction.
-At Strive Learning Solutions, we have a team of highly trained dyslexia specialists (LINK TO OG PAGE)that would love to support your child.
+At Strive Learning Solutions, we have a team of highly trained dyslexia specialists that would love to support your child.
 Each dyslexia specialist is trained in Orton-Gillingham, has a masters degree, and at least five years of experience supporting students with dyslexia.

 To get your child they support they need, inquire today or book your free consultation!